scottboms/kirby-markup/README.md

 ## Usage

-The following textareaButton and writer field marks are included.
+The following Textarea and Writer Field marks are included.
 To enable these in the panel, you need to add them explicitly to [your blueprints](https://getkirby.com/docs/reference/panel/fields/textarea).
 For example:

     text:
       label: Content
       type: textarea
       buttons:
-        - smallcaps
         - abbr
         - cite
         - dfn